kingo132/GPD-Win-Max-Hackintosh/README.md

 # Changelog

 ## 20210515
 1. Support "Smartisan TNT go" external display and type cover.
 Fixed the keyboard and trackpad issue.
 Added fn keymaps.
-You can install [eqMac](https://eqmac.app/) in order to control the volume of this external display, also it works with all other DP external displays.
+You can install [eqMac](https://eqmac.app/) in order to control the volume of this external display, also it will works with all other DP external displays.

 ## 20210411
 1. Added driver 360controller's System Preferences plugin of the built-in joystick, you may need to enable the "Pretend to be an Xbox 360 Controller" option to get the controller to work in some games.
 Just put the plugin builtin-joystick/Pref360Control.prefPane into ~/Library/PreferencePanes and you are all set.
 Note: I only tested this plugin under Catalina.
 I don't know if it works under BigSur.
 By the way, this driver's preference pane is very well polished.
 I'm loving it.